Helen Peralta: Cage Fury Fighting Championships

 On May 28, 2021, Peralta faced Laura Gallardo at Cage Fury Fighting Championships 96.
 She lost the fight via split decision.

 Return to Invicta Fighting Championships

-Caitlin Sammons was the opponent she faced of her return to Invicta FC on August 27, 2021 at Invicta FC 44: A New Era.
+Caitlin Sammons was the opponent she faced of her return to Invicta FC on August 27, 2021, at Invicta FC 44: A New Era.
 She won the fight via unanimous decision.

-Peralta faced Elise Pone on January 12, 2022 at Invicta FC 45: Zappitella vs. Delboni II.
+Peralta faced Elise Pone on January 12, 2022, at Invicta FC 45: Zappitella vs. Delboni II.
 She won the fight via unanimous decision.

 Peralta was one of the contenders of The Ultimate Fighter 30 on 2022 installment of the Ultimate Fighting Championship (UFC)-produced reality television series The Ultimate Fighter on ESPN+ for the women's flyweights weight class.

+I would love to be the next ultimate fighter.
+I would love to be the UFC champion but most importantly, I just wanted the mic because I have something to say, but nobody cares right now.
+I want to be a motivational speaker and I want to teach people how to find the badass in themselves but unless I can prove that it's possible, it's just hot air like everyone else.

 Peralta faced Poliana Botelho at Invicta FC 49: Delboni vs. DeCoursey on September 28, 2022.
 She lost the bout via unanimous decision.

 Legacy Fighting Alliance

 Peralta faced Aline Pereira at Legacy Fighting Alliance 147: Melo vs. Costa on November 18, 2022.
 Peralta won the fight via unanimous decision.